 Economic recessions can be scary, but if you are prepared and have the right budget in place then you should be okay.
 Whether you’re worrying about keeping your work or losing money on investments, or if you just want to secure your financial situation – knowing how to prepare for a recession is mandatory for lasting stability.
-This guide outlines some pragmatic ways you can protect your finances and build resilience against an uncertain economic backdrop.

 What is a Recession?

 A recession is commonly understood to represent a sharp and prolonged decline in economic activity, usually longer than two quarters of negative GDP growth.
 In a recession, businesses cut back on spending and hiring, unemployment climbs higher and consumer confidence drops.
-As companies respond to falling demand and households prepare for tigher budgets, the money landscape changes.
+As companies respond to falling demand and households prepare for tighter budgets, the money landscape changes.

 A recession’s financial pain reaches into almost every part of the economy.
 Volatility in the stock market spikes as investors respond to uncertainty, housing markets may cool if buyers postpone big purchases and credit becomes harder to get.
 Recognizing downtrend dynamics allows you to prepare for declines in order to safeguard your finances.